fire-h0und/MWLLgame/README.md

 MWLLgame.sh
-the wraper for playing on GNU/Linux & wine
+The wraper for playing on GNU/Linux & wine

 Usage:
 in terminal type: